The 17 Best (and Free) Note Taking Apps for Android

 Because of its popularity, you can find many apps on Google Play Store available for the Android system, no matter which model of smartphone you use.
 One of the most popular categories users choose is productivity, into which note-taking apps fall as a subcategory.

 This type of application helps to keep the ideas when your head can’t, especially, if you don’t have a piece of paper within reach.
-With a smartphone, you can put your notes in the pocket and carry them with you wherever you go.
+With a smartphone or a tablet for note taking app, you can put your notes in the pocket and carry them with you wherever you go.

 Try TimeCamp – 100% free time tracking app!